CiscoUKIDCDev/HP3ParPlugin/README.md

 * More tasks (delete volumes, deal with CPGs etc)
 * Drilldown reports (e.g. double-click CPG to see its volumes)

+Additionally, this plugin is mostly trying to be a clean plugin implementation.

+That means there is almost no "dummy" SDK code in here (except a few boilerplate cases).
+If you wish to hack on this you will need to download the SDK from Cisco's website, especially to add new features.

 ## Using
 ### Configuring the WSAPI on your 3PAR array
 You need to enable the WSAPI on your 3PAR array.
 The official instructions are [available here](http://h20564.www2.hpe.com/hpsc/doc/public/display?docId=c03606339).